Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 How to Stop All That Excited Lunging

-Stopping your dog from lunging excitedly will save your back, your arms and yourself from potential falls.
-If you own a 'bully breed'' , one of those breeds that are negatively stereotyped these days due to bad press, you may also want to save the breed's reputation.
+Stopping your dog from lunging excitedly will save your back, your arms, and yourself from potential falls.
+If you own a 'bully breed,'' one of those breeds that are negatively stereotyped these days due to bad press, you may also want to save the breed's reputation.
 Following are some strategies to stop all the excited lunging.

-- Enroll in Classes
+Strategy #1: Enroll in Classes

-- Work Under the Threshold
+Strategy #2: Work Under the Threshold

 What is the threshold?
 Dog trainers use this term to depict that fine line where your dog is no longer capable of obeying your commands and appears to no longer have a brain.
 When your dog reaches this point of no return, you can try to pull, yank, shout and even dangle a juicy piece of steak as much as you can, but it does not seem to make its way to your dog's brain.
 It almost looks like all the circuits are off and the brain is unplugged.
-In order to resume some reasoning, therefore you need to work UNDER the threshold.
+In order to resume some reasoning, therefore you need to work under the threshold.

-- Take a Step Back
+Strategy #3: Take a Step Back

 If your dog is too revved up to listen to your commands, you are exposing her too close to the other dogs.
 You really need to step back a bit to regain some control.
-Keeping her too close to other dogs creates three precise problems:
+Keeping her too close to other dogs creates three different problems:

-2) Walking your dog too close to other dogs will ultimately put up your dog to fail, while you really want to put your dog up for success.
+- Walking your dog too close to other dogs will ultimately put up your dog to fail, while you really want to put your dog up for success.
 Working your dog over the threshold, will not help your dog learn anything other than bad behaviors.
 Dogs learn best when they are put into a situation where they can cognitively function.

 Therefore, it would help greatly if you work on finding a distance from where your dog is better under control and not too aroused.
 It will not matter if the distance is 5 feet, 15 feet, 50 feet, or even 80 feet.
 Once found the distance, you will work from there and try asking some focus commands.

-Watch me can be easily taught using high value treats.
+"Watch me" can be easily taught using high-value treats.
 The treats need to be significant enough to beat the distractions.
-These can be sliced hot dogs, slices of ham, cheese, freeze dried liver, parts of steak or grilled chicken.
-Use a treat pouch around your waist and practice on this exercise at home and in your yard:
+These can be sliced hot dogs, slices of ham, cheese, freeze-dried liver, parts of steak, or grilled chicken.
+Use a treat pouch around your waist and practice this exercise at home and in your yard:

-Expect some set-backs; they are normal.
+Expect some setbacks; they are normal.
 When they happen, go back a few steps and work from a greater distance.
 It is best if this exercise is initially done with calm dogs that do not create too much excitement.
 When you are at a point where your dog is responding well, you can try these focus exercises with dogs who are more on the hyper side.
 Remember that every time you are adding strong distractions, you should work from a greater distance since it is harder for the dog.

-- Apply Grandma's Law
+Strategy # 5: Apply Grandma's Law

-Important: remember that each and every time your dog lunges and is rewarded by interacting with other dogs the behavior scores high and you are losing points in training.
-Not allowing your dog to pull and interact with other dogs however does not mean he cannot play with his favorite buddies anymore.
-He can and should but from now on it will be in your own terms.
-You can therefore introduce grandma's law, ''you can have cake, only if you eat your broccoli first''
+Remember that each and every time your dog lunges and is rewarded by interacting with other dogs, the behavior scores high and you are losing points in training.
+Not allowing your dog to pull and interact with other dogs, however, does not mean he cannot play with his favorite buddies anymore.
+He can and should, but from now on it will be on your own terms.
+You can therefore introduce Grandma's Law: ''You can have cake, only if you eat your broccoli first.''